frank8the9tank/Home-assistant-Solax-cloud/README.md

 usage:
 1. Use the PocketLAN or PocketWiFi serial number, NOT the inverter serial number.
-2. Use Token from the Solax Cloud website, solax website: under API, generate token)
+2. Obtain Token from the Solax Cloud website
+   Old interface:
+   Service -> API -> API：Real-time display -> TokenID
+   New interface:
+   Support -> Third-party ecology -> API：Real-Time Display -> TokenID

 Installation:
 Add repository URL to custom repository in hacs